• Events

 where my heart lies

-When my son moved to california in 2010 he said he would be home in a few years.
-One year bled into the next and i found myself going there every few months and extending my stay each time.
+When my son moved to California in 2010 he said he would be home in a few years.
+One year bled into the next and I found myself going there every few months and extending my stay each time.
+The camera, my creative limb that connects me to the world, was my vice for learning a new region, and a place that felt vastly different than my own in New York.

 where my heart lies

-When my son moved to california in 2010 he said he would be home in a few years.
-One year bled into the next and i found myself going there every few months and extending my stay each time.
+When my son moved to California in 2010 he said he would be home in a few years.
+One year bled into the next and I found myself going there every few months and extending my stay each time.
+The camera, my creative limb that connects me to the world, was my vice for learning a new region, and a place that felt vastly different than my own in New York.

 _V7A5907.jpg